lintool/warcbase/README.md

 Warcbase is an open-source platform for managing web archives built on Hadoop and HBase.
 The platform provides a flexible data model for storing and managing raw content as well as metadata and extracted knowledge.
 Tight integration with Hadoop provides powerful tools for analytics and data processing.

+A series of scripts and walkthroughs for warcbase is available in [this repository's wiki](https://github.com/lintool/warcbase/wiki).

 Getting Started
 ---------------